Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Introduction

-The value of $\eta(3,2)$ indeed was the initial motivation of this work.
-In~\cite{BoundingSPG}, we use the fact that $\eta(3,2)=15$ to prove that if a graph $B$ of odd-girth~$7$ has the property that any series-parallel graph of odd-girth~$7$ admits a homomorphism to it, then it has at least~$15$ vertices.
+Note that the value of $\eta(3,C_5)$ indeed was the initial motivation of this work.
+In~\cite{BoundingSPG}, we use the fact that $\eta(3,C_5)=15$ to prove that if a graph $B$ of odd-girth~$7$ has the property that any series-parallel graph of odd-girth~$7$ admits a homomorphism to $B$, then $B$ has at least~$15$ vertices.
+The 15 vertices solution then strengthen at the same time results on circular and fractional coloring of this family of graphs.
+One may expect similar properties for other extremal solutions.

-Table~\ref{table} summarizes the known bounds for Problem~\ref{problem} and small values of $k$ and $l$.
-We do not know the growth rate in each row of the table.
-Perhaps it is quadratic; that would be to say that for a fixed $l$, $\eta(k,l)=\Theta(k^2)$.
-This is indeed true for $l=1$, as proved by Nilli~\cite{N99}.